How to Become a Morning Person

 Your chronotype describes whether you prefer the morning or evening hours.
 Even if you have always been at your best in the evening, adjusting your chronotype and becoming a morning person is possible.
 We explore how to become a morning person and love it by making small changes in daily routines.

-Dr. Michael Breus also created a chronotype quiz that assesses attitude, personality, diet, and sleep history.
-This quiz characterizes people into one of four chronotypes: dolphin, lion, bear, or wolf.
+Dr. Michael Breus created a chronotype quiz that assesses attitude, personality, diet, and sleep history.

 Tips for Becoming a Morning Person